LED bulbs use 75% less energy than incandescent bulbs — DOE

 The 2026 Home Electrification Blueprint: Mastering Solar, Storage, and Heat Pumps

 In early 2026, the global energy landscape has reached a tipping point.
 With grid instability becoming more frequent and standard utility rates in most jurisdictions exceeding $0.25 per kWh, the "Passive Home" is no longer enough.
-The new standard is the Electrified Home—a property that doesn't just use energy efficiently but manages, stores, and generates its own energy ecosystem.
+The new standard is the Electrified Home—a property that doesn't just use energy efficiently but manages, stores, and generates its own energy setup.

 Pillar 1: High-Efficiency Solar (Perovskite and Beyond)